Prof. Dr. Bernhard Wolfrum

 Academic Career and Research Areas

 Professor Wolfrum studied physics in Göttingen and Santa Barbara (UCSB) before obtaining his PhD at the University of Göttingen in 2004.
-Afterwards he conducted postdoctoral research at the Institute of Bio and Nanosystems, Forschungszentrum Jülich, and the Kavli Institute of Nanoscience, University of Delft.
-From 2009 until 2015 he led a Helmholtz Young Investigator group at the Peter Grünberg Institute.
-He had lectured as a junior professor at RWTH Aachen since 2011 before starting at TUM in 2015.
+He afterwards conducted postdoctoral research at the Institute of Bio and Nanosystems, Forschungszentrum Jülich, and the Kavli Institute of Nanoscience, University of Delft.
+From 2009 until 2015, he led a Helmholtz Young Investigator group at the Peter Grünberg Institute, Forschungszentrum Jülich.
+He lectured as a junior professor at RWTH Aachen from 2011 until starting at TUM in 2015.
+In 2017, he conducted research as a visiting associate professor at Tohoku University in Sendai.

 Key Publications (all publications)